usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-3/Defining Success for your Digital Services Acquisition.md

 * Technical
 * Legal
 * Operational
-* Policy-based conditions that will affect timelines, solution types, vendor eligibility, or even contract structure.
+* Policy-based conditions that will affect timelines, solution types, vendor eligibility, or even contract structure

 You want to treat constraints like design inputs, not limitations.
 By identifying and understanding them early, you build a stronger acquisition strategy.